-Bans on asbestos-containing insulation didn’t occur until the early 1970s and many companies continued to install it until inventories were used up in 1977.
+Bans on asbestos-containing insulation didn’t occur until the early to mid 1970s and many companies continued to install it until inventories were used up until the early 1980s.
 In 1991, the U.S. Environmental Protection Agency (EPA) lifted the ban and made it possible for companies to produce asbestos insulation products as long as they contained less than 1 percent asbestos.

 Because product manufacturers knowingly incorporated asbestos into insulation after learning it was hazardous, thousands have filed suits against the manufacturers as a result of developing an asbestos-related disease.